 "Can you tell me what my old (vintage/antique) sewing machine is worth?"

 This is by far the most asked question I hear from my blog readers.
-Sadly, the answer is no, I am not able to give you an estimated value on your old sewing machine.
+Sadly, I am not an Appraiser and cannot give you an estimated value on your old sewing machine.
 But what I can do is give you information to help you get closer to finding a value on your own.

-In some ways putting a price on an old sewing machine is subjective.
+In some ways, putting a price on an old sewing machine can be subjective.
 How can you put a dollar amount on sentimental value?
 And is something worth money just because it is old?
-Actually, there are a lot of variables to estimating the worth of an old sewing machine, so let's look at the most important; the make/model and date, the condition, and any extras that are with the machine.
+Actually, there are lots of variables to estimating the worth of an old sewing machine, so let's look at the most important; the make/model and date, the condition, and any extras that may be included with the machine.

 IDENTIFY YOUR MACHINE